 There is a shuttle that connects Excalibur, Luxor, and Mandalay Bay.

-Lastly, a free tram connects Aria, Bellagio, Park MGM, and the Crystals shopping center.
-Save yourself some steps, all for zero dollars.
+There’s also a tram that connects Aria, Bellagio, Park MGM, and the Crystals shopping center.

 See The World’s Largest Atrium: While at Luxor, gawk at the world’s largest indoor atrium.

-According to Wikipedia, the open space created inside Luxor’s pyramid weighs in at 29 million cubic feet.
-Impressive, and they won’t charge you a dollar to see it!
+According to Wikipedia, the open space created inside Luxor’s pyramid weighs in at an impressive 29 million cubic feet.

 See (and Smell) Wynn Botanical Gardens: A popular Las Vegas photo opp, the botanical gardens inside Wynn are an oasis in the middle of a casino.